Contact Us | Search

 This project, which ended August 31, 2016, was a shared effort involving the Sonification Lab at the Georgia Institute of Technology (Georgia Tech) in Atlanta, Kenyatta University (KU), and inABLE, a non-profit organization based in Nairobi, Kenya.
 STEM education for blind and low-vision students worldwide, including in Kenya, has been held hostage to a combination of fear, doubt, and lack of knowledge, teacher training skills, and resources.
 These views over time have become institutionalized in education systems.
 This in turn has had significant impacts on the lives and career choices of blind and low-vision persons, as evidenced by their minimal participation in these courses, particularly at the university level.
 This PEER project aimed to make positive strides towards changing that situation.
 Dr. O’Connor and her project team report that their results are just the beginning.
 There remains so much more to do, once they move forward from the solid foundations of research and evidence-based design laid thus far.

-The two-phase project completed by the research team included (1) a nationwide survey of the interests, needs, skills, and opinions of blind students and their teachers regarding information and communications technology and (2) initial development, deployment, and evaluation of some novel assistive technologies that offer potential new approaches to STEM education for students with vision loss.
+The two-phase project completed by the research team included: (1) a nationwide survey of the interests, needs, skills, and opinions of blind students and their teachers regarding information and communications technology; and (2) initial development, deployment, and evaluation of some novel assistive technologies that offer potential new approaches to STEM education for students with vision loss.
 The visually impaired cohort of learners are spread in 11 schools of the more 9,000 schools in Kenya.
 However, very little data on this group of learners is available.
-Dr. O’Connor reports that their baseline survey for both teachers and students was the first of its kind.
+The team's baseline survey for both teachers and students was the first of its kind.
 It now provides a database for future research and decision making by other stakeholders.

 This project is timely, as Kenya is preparing to roll out digital education in all primary and secondary schools in the country.
 The information gathered on the status of learners and their affinity to technology was very critical and informed the Ministry of Education of the possibilities students with vision loss can have.
 It is in these schools where one also finds blind teachers.
 An extended research component carried out by the team regarding teachers in these schools provided important information on the readiness of teachers to use technology.
 In addition to the questionnaire, the PEER team also held a focus group discussion with the teachers.
 The researchers also gathered data at the university that enrolls students with vision loss.
 These learners provided great feedback on the usability and accessibility of the project initiative.